 Pupil Premium Grant

-Pupil Premium is additional funding given to schools to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+Pupil Premium is additional funding given to state schools to improve outcomes for disadvantaged pupils.
 Schools receive funding based on the number of pupils who have been eligible for free school meals at any point in the last 6 years, who are adopted or who are currently or have ever been in care, even for one day.
 You can apply for free school meals below.

 Apply for free school meals online